Graduate Diploma of Management (Learning)

 An Exit Level 3 score within the Australian Core Skills Framework assessments in reading and numeracy will show that you have the capability to be successful in this course.
 AIE can assist you with this assessment process if required and results will be reported to you as soon as practicable.
 As per the Department of Education and Training guidelines, assessment results are also available to the Department Secretary on request.

-This course is eligible for VET FEE-HELP, an Australian Government loan scheme that assists eligible students to pay their tuition fees for higher-level vocational education and training (VET) courses.
-AIE is an approved VET FEE-HELP Provider.
-More information about VET FEE-HELP is available here
+For more information on our tuition fees please visit our FEES page.
+This course is eligible for VET Student Loans, an Australian Government loan scheme that assists eligible students to pay their tuition fees for higher-level vocational education and training (VET) courses.
+AIE is an approved provisional VET Student Loans Provider.
+For more information please visit our VET Student Loans page